Dr. Scott Ulmer, M.D.

 Summary

-Dr. Ulmer is a mixed practice specialist, with above-average Medicare volume (top 8% in TX), and high industry engagement (consulting-driven, top 16%), with 19 years of practice experience.
+Dr. Ulmer is a mixed practice specialist, with above-average Medicare volume (top 8% in TX), with consulting-driven industry engagement in the top 16% of TX peers, with 19 years of NPI registration.

 This summary is auto-generated from federal data.
 It describes data availability and patterns — not clinical quality.
 Read our methodology →